Alastair Campbell: Return to journalism

 Campbell was a guest presenter of Good Morning Britain from 10 to 12 May 2021, co-hosting with Susanna Reid.

 In January 2022, Campbell began a series of interviews for Men's Health called Talking Heads, with a focus on mindset and well-being.
 This began with England rugby player Maro Itoje and former athlete turned sports politician Sebastian Coe.

 In March 2022, Campbell launched The Rest Is Politics podcast with Rory Stewart, a former Conservative Member of Parliament and a candidate in the 2019 Conservative Party leadership election.
 The pair discuss current news stories and reminisce about their old jobs.
+It became the top politics podcast in the UK in the Apple ranking within six months.

 In May 2023, Campbell published his eighteenth book, But What Can I Do?, a call to arms to people to get more engaged in politics.
 He provides an analysis of what he refers to as "populism, polarisation and post-truth politics".
 The book went to No 1 in the Sunday Times bestseller list in the first week of publication, meaning Campbell had both the most popular podcast (The Rest Is Politics) and the best-selling non-fiction hardback book in the UK at the same time.

 Campbell launched a regular series of 'Instagram live' broadcasts, in which he vented his criticisms of Boris Johnson.
 Campbell was a critic of Russia's invasion of Ukraine, and the British government's tolerance of oligarchs close to Vladimir Putin, contrasting it with their 'cruel and shabby' treatment of Ukrainian refugees, who faced large amounts of red tape before being considered for exile.
 He wrote extensively on his meetings with the Russian president alongside Tony Blair.